 “We are very excited to bring new opportunities for skilled employment to Shelby,” explained Levine.
 “In deciding where to locate the facility, we were drawn to Shelby’s sizeable labor pool and business friendly environment.”

 What is basalt fiber?

 Basalt fiber is a drawn continuous fiber similar to glass (i.e. fiberglass) and to fibers made from carbon or aramid.
-To produce the fiber, mined basalt rock is first washed and then placed into a furnace at a temperature of approximately 1500 °C. The resulting melt is extruded through a “bushing”, a precious metal block with thousands of microscopic holes, each producing a single filament.
+To produce the fiber, mined basalt rock is first washed and then placed into a furnace at a temperature of approximately 1500 °C. The resulting melt extrudes through a “bushing”, a precious metal block with thousands of microscopic holes that each produce a single filament.
 Upon leaving the bushing, the fiber filament hardens and a sizing is applied to improve its properties before the fiber filaments are wound with other finished fibers into a strand.

-Basalt fiber has been used for decades, but until now, it has been produced in limited quantities.
-Mafic’s goal is to bring the large-scale production of basalt fiber to several markets, including the construction, automotive, and thermal markets among others.
+Basalt fiber has been around for decades, but until now, it has been produced in limited quantities.
+Mafic’s goal with the world’s largest basalt fiber production facility is to bring the large-scale production of basalt fiber to several markets, including the construction, automotive, and also thermal markets among others.

 Mafic USA LLC was founded in 2015 and is located at 119 Metrolina Drive, Shelby, NC, 28150.
 Contact Mafic USA by phone at (704) 967-8006 or locate them on the internet at www.mafic.com.